talmonf/kombuchify.github.io/docs/how-to.md

 -   Only use organic ingredients

-    -   As kombucha is kind of a living organism, it is best ot feed it exclusively with organic products.
-If you're not convinced, try both and see the difference in taste and feeling for yourself.
+    -   As kombucha is kind of a living organism, it is best to feed it exclusively with organic products.
+If you're not convinced, try both and see the difference in taste and feeling.

--   Use clean water
+-   Use clean drinking water

     -   If the water from you sink isn't clean (if it contains chlorine or other nasty things) it might disturb the SCOBY.
 Try to find a filter or another source of clean drinking water.